erkver/javascript-3-review/README.md

 # Javascript Morning Review
-Morning review for JavaScript day 3.
+Morning review for JavaScript covering Classes, Destructuring, Higher Order Functions, and For/In Loops.

 ## Instructions
 ### Classes